d-woegerbauer/sew-game/README.md

 In our game the allies are the "debuggers" and the hostiles are the "errors".
 After every 20 round there will be a final enemy, which is stronger than the other enemies.
 This enemy is named after a not popular programming languages.
 If a certain number of errors reach your programm(tower) you lose.
 There are four different difficulties: easy, medium, hard, undebugable.

-The number of lives your programm has scales with the difficulty of the game.
+The number of lives your program has scales with the difficulty of the game.
 Also the health of the enemies increases.

 ## Map preview
 ![First preview map](https://raw.githubusercontent.com/dav-prog/sew-game/master/maps/finished%20maps/Ice%20Map%20-%20Test/map-test.png)